dxos-deprecated/teamwork/docs/content/testing-plan.md

 - [ ] Embed existing planner board inside text document
 - [ ] Verify that planner board works and isn't too tall
 - [ ] Embed new planner board inside document
+- [ ] Verify that You can scroll planner board in both directions and that it isn't too tall
 - [ ] Embed existing task list inside document
 - [ ] Verify that task list works and isn't too tall
 - [ ] Embed new task list inside document